 The financial results of the Group are affected by many factors, the most important of which are the general economic conditions in Finland and globally, volatility of interest rates and equity prices, competition as well as the impact of these factors on the demand for banking services, such as housing loans.
-The development of public finances and inflation, income and employment levels as well as investment activities of SME companies and the savings of households may also have an impact on the Group's business operations and financial condition.
-These factors may be adversely affected by the direct or indirect consequences of i.e. the Russian invasion of Ukraine and the severe tensions between Russia and Belarus on one hand and the members of the North Atlantic Treaty Organisation (NATO) and the Western countries on the other hand and result in increased credit risk for the Group and decreased liquidity of the Group's customers.
+Since March 2022, the EU sanctions imposed on Russia have had a significant impact on the Finnish economy the worst blows being suffered by individual companies, whose Russian business operations became practically worthless in a short period of time.
+In 2024, the Finnish economy continued to perform poorly, the employment situation continued to weaken, and the number of bankruptcies remained high.
+Although consumers' purchasing power developed positively in 2024 thanks to low inflation and interest rates, the economy has not yet started to grow markedly, and the outlook for the Finnish economy remains uncertain.
+The development of public finances and inflation, income and employment levels as well as investment activities of SME companies and the savings of households may have an impact on the Group's business operations and financial condition.
+These factors may be adversely affected by the direct or indirect consequences of i.e. geopolitical tensions and result in increased credit risk for the Group and decreased liquidity of the Group's customers.